 Figure 13.
 Definition of pump EOFFPU and EONPU if [IDPU] is positive.

 Setting the pump location [LATPUC] to DOWN specifies that the pump is at the downstream end of the segment.
-In this case the water surface elevations are computed based on the right-hand side of segment [IUPU] This water surface elevation is estimated based on the slope of the water surface at [IUPU] and [IUPU]-1.
+In this case, the water surface elevations are computed based on the right-hand side of segment.
+[IUPU] This water surface elevation is estimated based on the slope of the water surface at [IUPU] and [IUPU]-1.
 Also, x-momentum from the outflow is preserved as in a downstream structure withdrawal.
 If [LATPUC] is set to LAT, it is assumed that the outflow is treated as a lateral withdrawal at the segment center elevation.
-In both cases selective withdrawal is used in the computations.
+In both cases, selective withdrawal is used in the computations.

 Figure 14 and Figure 15 show the layout of pumps set as a downstream [DOWN] and a lateral [LAT] withdrawal from the upstream segment, respectively.